Content

 Finasteride works by limiting dihydrotestosterone (DHT), a hormone that can cause hair follicles to miniaturize and shed.
 But since alopecia areata isn’t triggered by DHT, medications like finasteride aren’t effective at stopping this form of hair loss.

-However, if you have alopecia areata, it’s usually recommended that minoxidil is used in conjunction with other treatments.
+However, if you have alopecia areata, you’ll get the best results by combining minoxidil with other treatments.

-Put simply, conventional hair loss treatment options — the kinds you might use if you notice a receding hairline or mild thinning — work well for male pattern baldness, but they simply aren’t the best remedies for alopecia areata.
+Conventional hair loss treatment options — the kinds you might use if you notice a receding hairline or mild thinning — work well for male pattern baldness, but they aren’t the best remedies for alopecia areata.

-If you’re affected by alopecia areata, using a JAK inhibitor such as baricitinib may help you avoid developing patchy hair loss and regrow hair you’ve lost as a result of your immune system attacking your hair follicles.
+If you have alopecia areata, using a JAK inhibitor such as baricitinib may help you avoid patchy hair loss and regrow hair you’ve lost as a result of the autoimmune condition.

 JAK inhibitors are fairly new medications for hair loss.
 You may need to talk to a healthcare provider who specializes in the treatment of alopecia areata to access this type of medication.